openware/open-finance/docs/10_trading-channels.md

 #### Channels

-Channels have a short lifespan matching the online and connected presence of the trader or bot.
-They match and belong to server side session duration, when a server side session expires, backend ForceMove to finalize the state of the channel and persist to the blockchain.
+Channels have a short lifespan depending on the online and connected presence of the trader or bot.
+They match and belong to server side session duration, when a server side session expires, backend can *ForceMove* to finalize the state of the channel and persist to the blockchain.

 Additionally when trader closed gracefully his session by clicking the logout button, he is requested if he wish to persist the state onto the Vault.